Learn-Apache-Spark/SparkML/README.md

 3. Clone this repo or download the zipped files - `notebook.zip` and `detecting-twitter-bot-data.zip`

-4. Exctracte files and upload the `Exercise`, `Solution` and `detecting-twitter-bot-data` files into Jupyter.
+4. Extracte the files(unzip) and upload the `Exercise`, `Solution` and `detecting-twitter-bot-data` files into Jupyter using the upload button.

 5. Follow instructions and write your findings in chat!